Jaclyn Costello

 Jaclyn Costello writes literary speculative fiction that explores remembrance, sentience, ecological grief, and the ethical limits of the mechanization of consciousness.
 Her work dwells in the quiet tensions that arise from the commitment to remain human inside systems that no longer require it.

-Her fiction moves between near-future and mythic registers, grounding metaphysical questions in intimate interiority, and is concerned less with apocalypse than with metamorphosis—what survives in a world shaped by technological ascendance, planetary and societal collapse, and the erosion of the conditions that once allowed meaning to endure.
+Her fiction moves between near-future and mythic registers, grounding existential and metaphysical questions in intimate human experience, and is concerned less with apocalypse than with metamorphosis—what survives in a world shaped by technological ascendance, planetary and societal collapse, and the erosion of the conditions that once allowed deeper forms of meaning, reverence, and belonging to endure.

-She is currently seeking representation for a four-book series set within a shared near-future, beginning with Trembling Men Before the Stillness of Gods and Machines.
+She is currently seeking representation for a four-book series set within a shared near-future world, beginning with Trembling Men Before the Stillness of Gods and Machines.

 Trembling Men Before the Stillness of Gods and Machines